LailaSabar/disaster-response-pipeline/README.md

 <a id='content'></a>
 ## 2. Content
 - Data
   - process_data.py: reads in the data, cleans and stores it in a SQL database.
-Basic usage is python process_data.py MESSAGES_DATA CATEGORIES_DATA NAME_FOR_DATABASE
   - disaster_categories.csv and disaster_messages.csv (dataset)
   - DisasterResponse.db: created database from transformed and cleaned data.
 - Models
   - train_classifier.py: includes the code necessary to load data, transform it using natural language processing, run a machine learning model using GridSearchCV and train it.
-Basic usage is python train_classifier.py DATABASE_DIRECTORY SAVENAME_FOR_MODEL
 - App
   - run.py: Flask app and the user interface used to predict results and display them.
   - templates: folder containing the html templates.